-According to my calculations, about 30 percent of the dishes prepared from written recipes go wrong because the cooks concerned didn’t actually read said recipe.
+According to my calculations, about 30 percent of dishes prepared from written recipes go wrong because the cooks concerned didn’t actually read said recipe.
 Sure, we glance at them sideways, scan them, peruse them, peek at them, make grocery lists from them, but we rarely glean all the information we really need.
 This is especially true of dishes being prepared for the first time.

 1. Sit Down: That’s right…sit down at the kitchen table and simply read the recipe all the way through.
 Don’t make notes, don’t make lists, just read.

 5. Note the Order of the Steps: Heat the oven and prep the pans (soak the beans) before messing about with other ingredients.
 This will save you both time and heartache in the kitchen.
-And in the case of timely preparations such as egg foams, it may prevent an actual disaster.
+And, in the case of timely preparations such as egg foams, it may prevent an actual disaster.

-6. Always Triple Note Cooking or Baking Times and their ‘Doneness Indicators’: If the biscuits should be golden brown or the butter should smell nutty, your eyes and ears can tell you more than a timer every will.
+6. Always Triple-Note Cooking or Baking Times and their Doneness Indicators: If the biscuits should be golden brown or the butter should smell nutty, your eyes and ears can tell you more than a timer every will.

 Above all, learn to enjoy recipes as you would literature.
 Many recipes you’d never actually cook make for intriguing reading.
 Just because you’re not going to actually cook Charlie Trotter’s recipe for Three Day Rabbit Stock doesn’t mean you won’t get a kick out of reading it.